 Career development is the series of activities or the on-going/lifelong process of developing (or self-managing) an individual’s career.
 It involves training on new skills to fit an individual to take on greater responsibilities.
 Having acquired additional competency, the individual should perform to achieve the goals and targets that he or she has set for themselves.

-Short-range marine aids to navigation (AtoN) are all AtoN intended for use within visual, audible or radar range of a mariner.
+Short-range marine aids to navigation are all AtoN intended for use within visual, audible or radar range of a mariner.

 - DELIVERY OF THE MODEL COURSE